Will block five entry points to Delhi, say farmers, call Burari protest site ‘open jail’

 Opposition parties and some allies of the Narendra Modi government, too, have called the laws anti-farmer and pro-corporation.

-The government, however, stands by its claim that the legislation will bring about much needed reform in agriculture that will allow farmers the freedom to market their produce and boost production through private investment.
-Earlier in the day, Prime Minister Narendra Modi once again showed his support to the laws in his radio address Mann ki Baat, saying the “agricultural reforms” have unshackled the farmers and given them “new rights and opportunities”.
+But the government continues to insist that the legislation will bring about much needed reform in agriculture that will allow farmers the freedom to market their produce and boost production through private investment.
+Earlier in the day, Prime Minister Narendra Modi once again showed his support to the laws in his radio address Mann ki Baat, saying the agricultural reforms have given farmers “new rights and opportunities”.

-After protests escalated last week, Agriculture Minister Narendra Singh Tomar said he has invited representatives of the farmers for talks on December 3.
-But on Saturday, Shah said that the Centre is willing to hold talks with farmers’ groups if they are prepared to shift to the designated protest site at the Nirankari Samagram Ground in Burari area of North West Delhi.

-At a poll rally in Hyderabad on Sunday, the home minister also clarified that he never implied that the farmers agitation was politically motivated.
-“I never called the farmers’ protest politically motivated, neither I am calling it now,” he said, according to ANI.
+Shah, on the other hand, clarified that he never implied that the farmers’ agitation was politically motivated.
+“I never called the farmers’ protest politically motivated, neither I am calling it now,” he said at a poll rally for the civic elections in Hyderabad, according to ANI.

 The farmers’ leaders, however, asked the government to stop laying down conditions, and assuming that the central leadership can convince the farmers about the benefits of the new laws through any kind of dialogue, according to NDTV.
 The Centre should “straight come out with a proposal,” they said.